-- √ The Annual Report, which contains the Notice of AGM, was sent to shareholders at least twenty-one (21) days, in line with the Constitution of the Company, prior to the date of the meeting to give sufficient time to shareholders to make the necessary arrangements to attend and participate in person or through corporate representatives, proxies or attorneys as well as to let the shareholders to consider the resolutions that will be discussed and decided at the AGM.
-The Notice of AGM, which sets out the businesses to be transacted at the AGM, is to be published in at least one (1) nationally circulated Bahasa Malaysia or English daily newspaper and in writing to Bursa Securities. - ✓ In compliance with Practice 13.1 of the MCCG 2021, the Board had on 12 April 2024, issued its Notice of Twenty-Eighth ("28th") AGM of the Company, at least twenty-eight (28) days prior to the date of the meeting i.e., 14 May 2024.
-The notes to the Notice of 28th AGM provide detailed explanation for each resolution proposed to enable shareholders to make informed decisions in exercising their voting rights.
+MCCG Practices Applications by VSTECS Practice 13.1 Notice for an Annual General Meeting should be given to the shareholders at least 28 days prior to the meeting.
+The Annual Report, which contains the Notice of AGM, was sent to shareholders at least twenty-one (21) days, in line with the Constitution of the Company, prior to the date of the meeting to give sufficient time to shareholders to make the necessary arrangements to attend and participate in person or through corporate representatives, proxies or attorneys as well as to let the shareholders to consider the resolutions that will be discussed and decided at the AGM.
+The Notice of AGM, which sets out the businesses to be transacted at the AGM, is to be published in at least one (1) nationally circulated Bahasa Malaysia or English daily newspaper and in writing to Bursa Securities.
+In compliance with Practice 13.1 of the MCCG 2021, the Board had on Practice 13.2 All directors attend General Meetings.
+The Chair of the Audit, Nominating, Risk Management and other committees provide meaningful response to questions addressed to them.
+12 April 2024, issued its Notice of Twenty-Eighth ( "28 th ") AGM of Company, at least twenty-eight (28) days prior to the date of the meet i.e., 14 May 2024.
+The notes to the Notice of 28 th AGM provide detai explanation for each resolution proposed to enable shareholders to ma